Dannzak/better-hue/README.md

 We are working on cool new options.
 Check back later for more updates.

-### Use at your own risk
+#### Use at your own risk

-Use at your own risk, I accept no responsibility for any damages caused by using this script.
+Use at your own risk, I accept no responsibility for any damages caused by using this app.